 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a case file containing a court docket and all filings and documents filed in the court case.
 You are able to access the court records online, or at Clerk of Court where the case was filed.

 Each and every state maintains records of someone’s criminal background.
 These state databases are connected so you can track criminal backgrounds from other states.
-Go to county courthouse and check in person, or check the website.
+Go to county courthouse and check in person or you can check the website.
 It helps to know which county the crime occurred in, and in the event that the crime was in a different state, you may have to pay a fee for a more complete search.

 A criminal records search you will be able to find out if a person has ever been arrested, charged or convicted for the following crimes: